Strand PHIL.I Definitions of Philanthropy

-Through a study of various Asian folktales, learners will investigate everyday qualities and characteristics that influence society.
+Through a study of various Asian folktales, all of which are linked below on the Learning to Give website, learners will investigate everyday qualities and characteristics that influence society.
 They will study examples of wealth other than money, qualities needed by ancient leaders compared to modern leaders, competitive giving, frugality and thriftiness as vices, stubbornness as a weakness, and problems that occur when greed and envy replace neighborliness.

 The learner will:

 - use the geographic themes of location, place and human-environment relations to describe the setting and culture represented in the folktale.